xymu1/JJJ-commuting/README.md

 # JJJ-commuting
 This repository contains the code used for the analysis presented in the article "From Grids to Cities: A Multilevel Examination of Commuting Distance Variation in the Jing-Jin-Ji Region".

-THIS README FILE WAS LAST UPDATED ON 07 JULY 2024, BY XIAOYAN MU
+THIS README FILE WAS LAST UPDATED ON 07 JULY 2024.

 The main steps include calculating entropy density, transforming variables into quintiles or categories, checking for multicollinearity, and fitting multilevel models.